pranav-prakash/RokuCast/README.md

 ## Installation

-Create a zip file from the contents of the "Firefox Receiver Mod" folder.

-You should not be zipping the folder "Firefox Receiver Mod" itself.
-Instead, navigate inside that folder and create a zip file containing "images, json, source, manifest".
+### Roku App

-Upload that zip file through roku dev mode.
+Upload zip file to your roku in development mode

 -----

+### Chrome Extension

+Download "RokuCast-Chrome.zip" from the releases page (https://github.com/pranav-prakash/RokuCast/releases) and unzip it.

+Note that deleting the folder will delete the extension, so you might want to move the unzipped folder to a good location beforehand.

-Install the vGet extension in google chrome by going to chrome -> preferences -> extensions and dragging/dropping the .crx file into that window.
+Then in Chrome navigate to preferences -> extensions and enable "developer mode" by clicking on the upper-right checkbox.

+Then click "Load Unpacked Extension" and browse to the unzipped folder (RokuCast-Chrome).

+You should see the extension appear in the corner.

 ## Usage

+Before you use the extension, you will have to enter the IP Address for your roku into it.

+Inside the extension, click on the settings cog in the lower right hand corner and enter the IP address for your roku in the text box.
+Your Roku's IP address can be found in the network section of Roku's preferences.

-Once installed, navigate to any site containing html5 content [this site](https://people.mozilla.org/~mfinkle/casting/test.html) for example, and you will see a brown download icon appear in the URL bar.
-Click on that, select the video to cast, and enter the IP address for your roku.
+Once installed, navigate to any site containing html5 content [this site](https://people.mozilla.org/~mfinkle/casting/test.html) for example, and click on the cast button in the omnibar.
+You should see a list of all castable content, and an option to either download or cast it.
+Click on the cast button, and the video should automatically start playing on your roku.

 ## Supported Formats / Limitations